fictiveworks/calyx-docs/projects/calyx/recipes/agreement.md

 - That robot
 - Those robots

+## Working from examples

-We don’t need to think about these categories consciously when we’re writing.
+We don’t often need to think about these categories consciously when we’re writing.
 We know what sounds right.
-But we do need to think about this connective tissue when we build up word and phrase lists for a grammar.
+But we sometimes need to think about this connective tissue when we build up word and phrase lists for generating sentences and want to avoid undeliberated juxtapositions that break grammatical rules.

-Doing a bit of planning, sketching out the texture and the designed structure of what you want to generate, paying attention to the detail of of embedding key words in multiple places in the text is well worth doing on larger projects.
-Having a good understanding off all this makes it easier to quickly write fragments that snaplock into whole sentences, avoiding undeliberated juxtapositions that don’t scan well at a glance.
+A little bit of planning goes a long way here, especially on larger projects.
+Sketching out examples of the desired textures and phrase structures to generate makes it easier to write new fragments that snaplock into whole sentences and scan well at a glance.

 ## Context-free expansion

 Expanding a context-free grammar gives a result where none of the chosen parts have any relationship to one another.

-In following example, we pick from a list of nouns (Snowball, Santa’s Little Helper) and a list of verbs (chases, licks, bites) which are entirely independent.
+In following example, we pick from a list of nouns *Snowball*, *Santa’s Little Helper* and a list of verbs *chases*, *licks*, *bites* which are selected independently when the grammar runs.

 <example-console id="context-free-expansion">